How Modern Data Platforms Protect Data

 What “data protection” means here

-I use a narrow definition.
-A platform is protecting data only if it can defend these six properties in front of an auditor:
+A platform protects data if it can defend six properties in front of an auditor.
+Each one maps to a specific failure an auditor will write up:

-• Confidentiality — the wrong principal cannot read the wrong bytes.
+- Confidentiality — the wrong principal cannot read the wrong bytes.
+Failure: an analyst pulls a table they were never granted and nobody noticed.

-• Availability — the data is reachable to the right principals when the SLA says so.
+- Availability — the data is reachable to the right principals when the SLA says so.
+Failure: a key rotation locks out every downstream consumer for four hours.

-• Privacy — personal data is minimized, masked, or transformed before it leaves the perimeter.
+- Privacy — personal data is minimized, masked, or transformed before it leaves the perimeter.
+Failure: a DSAR arrives and you cannot enumerate where the subject’s data lives.

-• Auditability — every access decision is logged in a way a third party can reconstruct.
+- Auditability — every access decision is logged in a way a third party can reconstruct.
+Failure: the auditor asks “who read this table last Tuesday?” and you cannot answer.

-• Lineage and residency — you know where each byte came from and which jurisdiction it lives in.
+- Lineage and residency — you know where each byte came from and which jurisdiction it lives in.
+Failure: a derived table contains PII from an EU source and lands in a US region with no record of how it got there.

-Out of scope here: physical security, generic corporate IAM hygiene, app-layer encryption inside the calling service.
-The lens is the warehouse: when a query runs, what stops the wrong data from coming back, and how do you prove the control fired?
+The scope is the warehouse layer: when a query runs, what stops the wrong data from coming back, and how do you prove the control fired?
+Physical security, corporate IAM hygiene, and app-layer encryption are out of scope.

 The end-to-end request path